mateusz-paczek/networking_in_public_clouds/mod4_Networking_in_Public_Cloud/README.md

 5. Create InternetGW
 6. Create Route Table and add default route towards InternetGW
 7. Update default SG (that was created after VPC creation with inbound traffic (ssh, http, https))
-8. Create Security Group that is attached to JumpHost (only SSH is allowed)
+8. Create Security Group that is attached to Private-Server (only SSH is allowed from Default SG)
 9. Create EC2 Instance (JumpHost) with different KeyPair
 10. Create EC2 Instance in PrivateA subnet (No access to/from Internet)